lishiyo/frontier-tower-coordination-bot/memory-bank/systemPatterns.md

     *   Modules: `user_service.py`, `proposal_service.py`, `submission_service.py`, `context_service.py`.
     *   **Responsibilities (General):** Encapsulate the main business logic (use cases) of the application.
 They are the orchestrators.
         *   `UserService`: Manages user registration (implicit on first interaction), retrieval.
         *   `ProposalService`: Handles proposal creation (including orchestrating conversational context gathering), editing, cancellation, closing (triggered by scheduler), and retrieval.
+Supports multi-channel functionality where proposals can be posted to different authorized channels, either specified during DM conversation or detected when initiated in-channel.
         *   `SubmissionService`: Handles recording and validation of votes (multiple-choice) and free-form text submissions.
         *   `ContextService`: Manages the RAG pipeline – adding documents/context (from proposers or admins), processing queries (`/ask`), interacting with `LLMService` for answer generation/clustering and `VectorDBService` for retrieval.
     *   **Interactions:** `Repositories` (for data persistence), other `CoreServices` if necessary, `LLMService`, `VectorDBService`, `TelegramUtils` (for direct notifications if needed).